-CodeTwo Exchange Rules Pro enables creation of email rules that will be triggered by the program in case of meeting the defined conditions while the messages are traveling through the Exchange Server.
+CodeTwo Exchange Rules Pro allows you to create email rules that will be triggered by the program (if certain predefined conditions are met) while the messages are traveling through the Exchange Server.

-In the subsections of this section, you will learn how to define the conditions / exceptions of rules, the groups of conditions / exceptions and finally add the actions to the defined rules.
-Furthermore, you will also learn how the particular actions and conditions work.
-Last but not least, you will be given information on the additional options useful while processing rules.
+In the subsections you will learn how to define the conditions/exceptions of rules, manage groups of conditions/exceptions and add actions to the defined rules.
+Furthermore, you will learn how the particular actions and conditions work.
+Last but not least, you will be given information on the additional options that are useful while processing rules.
 Click the links below to learn more about:

 To add a rule, click the Add button located in the List of rules pane within the Administration Panel.
-It will show the menu containing a new clean rule along with the predefined samples of rules that may be used instead of creating such from scratch (Fig. 1.):
+It will show a menu allowing you to create a new clean rule or select one of the predefined samples of rules (Fig. 1.).

 |Fig. 1.
 Adding a new rule.|

 The ready-made rules include:

 - New rule (clean) - adds a clean rule without any conditions or actions

 - Signature for internal mail - inserts a signature to emails sent inside an organization